juancmandev/website-2.0/README.md

 **extension** of **TailwindCSS** I keep the styles consistent.

-So, **Next.js** allows you to **choose** the **rendering** method for **each** **page** in your web, this feature permits to create amazing web sites in the same project, keeping consistence and with fast load times, Next.js even lazy loads each page and start loading when you hover a link like Home, Contact, etc.
+So, **Next.js** allows you to **choose** the **rendering** method for **each** **page** in your web, this feature permits to create amazing websites in the same project, keeping consistence and with fast load times, Next.js even lazy loads each page and start loading when you hover a link like Home, Contact, etc.